zuozhenggh/learning-library/security-library/database/data-safe/discover-mask-sensitive-data/discover-mask-sensitive-data.md

     ![Masking Columns Needing Attention section](images/masking-columns-needing-attention.png "Masking Columns Needing Attention section")

-## Task 5: Mask sensitive data by using Data Masking
+## Task 5: Mask sensitive data in your target database by using Data Masking

 After you create a masking policy, you can run a data masking job against your target database from the **Masking Policy Details** page.
 You can also run a data masking job from the **Data Masking** page.